 Massage the kale

-It takes only a few minutes to massage the kale with pesto dressing or some olive oil using your hands, and it ultimately changes its structure.
-It brings out the sweetness of this vegetable and makes harder or crunchier parts softer and lighter.
+It takes only a few minutes to massage the kale with my pesto dressing or some olive oil using your hands.
+It ultimately tenderizes kale, changes its structure, and brings out the sweetness of this vegetable while making harder or crunchier parts softer and lighter.

 Toss in some apples or other crunchy fruits or vegetables